My First Visit to Luneta Park: Finally Exploring Manila's Iconic Landmark

 Chinese Garden

-However, since inabutan na rin kami ng pagdilim, di na rin naming masyadong ma-appreciate yung scenery sa Chinese Garden.
+However, since inabutan na rin kami ng pagdilim, di na rin namin masyadong ma-appreciate yung scenery sa Chinese Garden.
 In fact, in some parts of the Chinese Garden, we found it to be creepy so we didn’t push through with exploring all corners of it anymore.

 Finally, gumabi na.
 Ayaw naman naming magpaabot ng sobrang gabi sa Luneta Park kaya nag-decide na rin kami to call it a day.
 It was enough for me to have finally set foot at Luneta Park after spending more than a decade in Metro Manila.
 I think a visit to Luneta Park should be in everyone’s bucket list when they are in Manila.